 For now, all it means is that those years in which an EU citizen was not economically active and had no comprehensive sickness insurance will not count towards the five-year requirement for residency.

 Are there any alternatives to comprehensive sickness insurance?

-It is worth checking how the insurance system in the EU country of origin works, as people might be covered by some insurance agreement between the Member States.
-A legal case (Ahmad v Secretary of State for the Home Department) seems to suggest that if a EU national, moving to another EU country, remains insured in their country of origin and can prove their entitlement to healthcare there, this could fulfill the requirements of comprehensive sickness insurance.
-For example, if a German national married to a British national, moves to the UK to live with their spouse, but continues to pay for health insurance in Germany, this insurance contract could potentially qualify as CSI.
+It is worth checking how the insurance system in the EU country of origin works, as people might be covered by some insurance agreement between Member States.
+A legal case (Ahmad v Secretary of State for the Home Department) seems to suggest that if a EU national, moving to another EU country, remains insured in their country of origin and can prove the entitlement to healthcare there, this could fulfill the requirement of comprehensive sickness insurance.
+For example, if a German national married to a British national, moves to the UK to live with the spouse, but continues to pay for health insurance in Germany, this insurance contract could potentially qualify as CSI.
 This is due to the NHS being able to claim the cost for health care for that German national through the European Health Insurance system.